Professor Catherine Bachleda (Chair)

-Her leadership positions include: Chief Executive Officer of a leading accredited corporation providing executive and continuing education; Director of a small corporate law firm; Assistant Vice President for Academic Affairs in an accredited American-style university located in Morocco; and more recently Deputy Vice-Chancellor at the University of Gibraltar.
-In these roles, she has provided leadership in strategic planning, quality assurance, staff performance management and development, program design and implementation, resource allocation and statutory compliance.
-She also possesses extensive experience in establishing accreditation compliant processes and in business development.
+Her leadership positions include: Chief Executive Officer of a leading accredited corporation providing executive and continuing education; Director of a small corporate law firm; Assistant Vice-President for Academic Affairs in an accredited American-style university located in Morocco; and more recently Deputy Vice-Chancellor at the University of Gibraltar.
+In these roles, she has provided leadership in strategic planning, quality assurance, staff performance management and development, programme design and implementation, resource allocation and statutory compliance.
+She also possesses extensive experience in establishing accreditation-compliant processes and in business development.
 Her main research interests lie in the fields of consumer behaviour and services marketing.
 She was awarded Outstanding Paper in the 2017 Emerald Literati Network Awards for Excellence.

 Professor David Abulafia

 David Abulafia is Professor of Mediterranean History at the University of Cambridge, where he has spent his academic career.
 He is Papathomas Professorial Fellow at Gonville and Caius College, and has served as Chairman of the History Faculty, as well as spending more than four years on the governing Council of Cambridge University as an elected member.